SeanPollock/README/README.md

-## Who Am I?
+## 👋 Hey, I'm Sean

 Outside of work, I am a person who is passionate about food, travel, and relaxing with friends.
-I am getting married in June 2019 and that takes up most of my time!
+I am expecting my first child in Nov 2020, and that's mostly what I'm thinking about nowadays!
 I have a wonderful and energetic dog named Rio who demands much of my evening attention.
-I spend my free time with cooking, video games (currently Rainbox 6: Siege), rec sports leagues (flag football, soccer, baseball) and reading.
+I spend my free time with cooking, video games (currently Valorant), rec sports leagues (flag football, soccer, softball) and reading.

-My goals for 2019 are:
+My goals for 2020 are:

-- Have a minimally stressfuly and fun wedding
+- Read more books! 📚
-- Start going to the gym or fitness classes regularly
+- Settle in and furnish my first home 🏡
-- Learn basic conversational Mandarin
+- Get better at cooking with a wok 🥘

 I graduated from the University of Toronto with a specialist in Computer Science and a major in Cognitive Science.
 I put most of my my focus into Natural Language Programming / Computational Linguistics.

 Professionally, I started my career at an aerospace company where I used NLP and Machine Learning (in enterprise Java!) to automatically detect chronic issues in airplanes.
 My second job was at a data analysis firm in the water space, where I built the tech stack (python, kubernetes) from the ground up including web crawlers, ML pipelines and web apps.

 I took a change in 2017 and came to work for a consumer focused company with no machine learning bent, Wealthsimple!
 I spent my first year as 1/2 of the USA Engineering team, which was merged into the International Platform team.
-I was promoted to be the dev manager of the International Product team last year, and now I am the dev manager for W4A Product.
+I was then promoted to be the dev manager of the International Product.
+Since then I have founded andd/or led a zumber of teams such as Wealthsimple for Advisors, US Back-office, WS Pay, CX-eng, Book of Record, and STAR.

-Outside of tech jobs I spent some years working as a Research Assistant, Teaching Assistant and a Taekwondo 🦵 instructor!
+Outside of tech jobs I spent some years working as a Research Assistant, Teaching Assistant and a Taekwondo 🥋 instructor!

 ## My Role